-But seeing your idea materialize into a robust product entails strategizing, assembling the right team, conducting a kickoff meeting…
+But seeing your idea materialize into a robust product requires strategizing, assembling the right team, and conducting a kick-off meeting.

 Building a mobile app is a long process.
 While the Scoping session and discovery phase of app development have been emphasized enough, managing the project efficiently has a huge impact on the success of a product.

 According to a PwC study, a whopping 97% of organizations believe that project management is critical to business performance and organizational success.

 Regardless of how simple or complex your idea is, project management plays a fundamental role in app development.
 Effective project management ensures that deadlines are met on time and there is a timely flow of deliverables.

 So, if you want to stay on track with your app development project, whether it’s in terms of schedule or getting the app that you want, besides regular communication with the development agency, effective project management techniques is a must.

 And especially your Project Manager must take care of the project management triangle.

 Project Management Triangle also referred as the Iron Triangle or the Project Management Triple Constraint defines the basic constraints that a project operates within, namely, Scope, Time and Cost.

 The Iron Triangle, as the name suggests is the relationship between three crucial forces in a project.
 It is named so because you can’t change one aspect of the triangle without impacting other key dimensions.

 Introducing modifications to any of the three aspects of the Project Management Triangle is quite difficult.